Dollar slips to four-week low; bitcoin struggles

 “The flattening of the U.S. yield curve is highlighting the fact that the market is not getting too enthusiastic about growth prospects for 2018, despite the tax reform legislation being signed,” added Halpenny.

-The euro rose almost half a percent to $1.1946, its highest in a month.
+The euro rose almost half a percent to $1.1946 EUR=, its highest in a month.
 The single currency has gained more than 13 percent so far this year, well on the way to its best annual performance since 2003.

-Sterling also benefited from the dollar’s weakness on Thursday, gaining as much as half a percent to hit a two-week high of $1.3456.
+Sterling also benefited from the dollar's weakness on Thursday, gaining as much as half a percent to hit a two-week high of $1.3456 GBP=D3.

 The pound is on track for its best year against the dollar since 2009, with a more than 9 percent climb, though it is still down more than 10 percent since last year’s vote in Britain to leave the European Union.